eddie-an/Wordle-clone/README.md

   ```
 ##### Above code snippet is no longer used.

-Because the professor took down the API, I created my own using Java, Springboot and MySQL :)
+Because the professor took down the API, I created my own API using Java, Springboot and MySQL :)

 <br>
-Since the API endpoint contains only four letter words, this wordle clone has 4 letter words unlike the original wordle game which has 5.

 ---

+# Update

+I hosted the database on AWS and used Railway to host the API which handles the GET Requests.

+The front-end is hosted on Netlify.

+You don't need to run the program locally since I hosted it.
+However, the program can be run locally by referring to the next section.

+---

-# How to run the program
+# How to run the program locally
+Ensure MySQL and Spring Boot is installed on your machine.

-In order to run the program, clone the repo using `git clone "https://github.com/eddie-an/Wordle-clone"`
+In order to run the program locally, clone the repo using `git clone "https://github.com/eddie-an/Wordle-clone"`

 Change to wordle-api directory: `cd wordle-api`